 Just start.
 Time passes, whether you start or not.
 So start…small steps at first (for fitness: hire a trainer, use a video, attend a very calm yoga class or just go move in a swimming pool.
 For diet: start incorporating healthier food slowly, and don’t punish yourself for transitioning slowly away from junk)…just begin!
 The better you feel and the more results you see, the more you’ll want to keep going and even do more…before you know it, in a while you’ll be eating really healthy and be quite fit.
-And once in a while you’ll be a little less fit, or eat some junk again…and that’s perfectly okay.
+And once in a while, you’ll be a little less fit, or eat some junk again…and that’s perfectly okay.
 Don’t be obsessive, don’t punish yourself.
 Make it fun; think of this as a reward for your one precious body which takes care of you so well through this life, not a punishment or denial of things you’d rather be doing or eating.
-You can learn to love a healthy lifestyle, if you surround yourself with healthy people and information on the subject.
+You can learn to love a healthy lifestyle if you surround yourself with healthy people and information on the subject.
 Don’t put it off another day!

 I do 45 minutes of lifting, 45 minutes of cardio, and 45 minutes of yoga, each about 4 times a week (sometimes I go several days without it, if I’m working or out of town, but I get back at it the moment I get home).
-I have a trainer who keeps things interesting, safe and fun…that certainly adds a lot of expense (and isn’t mandatory—for many years I did it by myself, with great results also); at this point in life I simply enjoy having the trainer.
+I have a trainer who keeps things interesting, safe and fun…that certainly adds a lot of expense (and isn’t mandatory—for many years I did it by myself, with great results also); at this point in life, I simply enjoy having the trainer.

 We had the opportunity to work together in creating amazing photographs.
 How would you describe your overall experience with Natalie Minh Photography?

 Natalie is pure fun!
 Her bubbly attitude, wicked sense of humor, and professionalism without stuffiness made the shoot day fly by.
 I felt like I was just spending time with a crew of friends; Natalie is so capable that she makes her work look easy.
-Her people arranged everything with razor-sharp organization and perfect communication; I never once felt like I didn’t know what was happening or whether or not I was in good hands.
-I’ve shot with many well-known photographers, and literally NO ONE operates more professionally than Natalie.
+Her people arranged everything with a razor-sharp organization and perfect communication; I never once felt like I didn’t know what was happening or whether or not I was in good hands.
+I’ve shot with many well-known photographers, and literally, NO ONE operates more professionally than Natalie.
 And the images…my goodness, they’re so gorgeous!
 Natalie assisted me in getting poses I wouldn’t have thought of and angles that best flattered me, and the images that we came up with turned out just beautifully.